moeindev/simpleRoomApp/README.md

 # simpleRoomApp
-this an simple project of integration room library
+an android project with room persistence library integration.